mahantybiplab/scaffold-eth-zk-starter-extension/README.md

 yarn circom-clean <previousCircuitName>
 ```

 ## On modifying a circuit

-Whenever you modify a circuit, you must recompile it, change the input.json file ,generate a new witness, perform a circuit-specific trusted setup, create a proof, verify that proof, and  generate a new Solidity verifier contract and don't forget to move the required files for off-Chain verification.
+Whenever you modify a circuit, you must recompile it, change the input.json file ,generate a new witness, perform a circuit-specific trusted setup, create a proof, verify that proof, and generate a new Solidity verifier contract and don't forget to move the required files for client-side verification.

 Here are the required commands:

 ```shell
 yarn circom-compile multiplier2
 yarn generate-witness multiplier2